syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 </tr>
 </table>

-In order to use export to excel and export to pdf functionalities of SfDataGrid, add the below assembly to your project.
+In order to use export to excel and export to pdf functionalities of **SfDataGrid**, add the below assembly to your project.

 <table>
 <tr>